Registering

 The key types the subnet utilizes for signature authentication.
 The key types parameter allows subnet and overwatch nodes to know which key types are available to generate their peer IDs to communicate with other nodes.
 Subnets can choose from the 4 available key types.

-See libp2p documentation for more information.
+See libp2p documentationarrow-up-right for more information.

 Four key types are supported: